Pipana/awesome-solana/README.md

 # awesome-solana [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+Please fork and help build this out.
+Non-devs contact @FranTiberious for help learning GitHub processes for becoming a contributer/maintainer. :)

 Just type solana.cool to go here.

 This repo is a not ready for pubic consumption.
 Work needs to be done to at least fill out all that the solana.com/ecosystem website lists and then we can expand it from there.